rtraghavan/mt_model_HS1998/README.md

 # MT_model
-MATLAB and Python Implementations of the Heeger and Simoncelli 1998 MT model.
+MATLAB and forthcoming Python Implementations of the Heeger and Simoncelli 1998 MT model.

 # Directory organization
 - the original code available at the Simoncelli lab's [NYU LCV website](https://www.cns.nyu.edu/~lcv/MTmodel/).